Ya Bao Bärbucha Kombucha

-Our first white tea Kombucha is made with an exceptional tea called Ming Qian Wild Arbor Tips.
+Our first white tea Kombucha was made with an exceptional tea called Ya Bao, which is also known as Ming Qian Wild Arbor Tips.

-This particular tea comes from Dehong in Yunnan Province, China.
+This particular Ya Bao, is a type camellia sinensis var. assamica.
+And it comes from Dehong in Yunnan Province, China.

-After picking they are sun dried and processed as white tea.
+After picking, they are sun dried and processed like a white tea.

 Because this tea is picked by hand from wild bushes, it's a bit expensive, with the price hovering around 150 € a kilo.

-Ingredients: Filtered & Revitalized Water, Live Kombucha Cultures, Unrefined Brown Sugar, Ming Qian Wild Arbor Tips
+Ingredients: Filtered and Revitalized Water, Live Kombucha Cultures, Unrefined Brown Sugar, Ya Bao (Ming Qian Wild Arbor Tips)